RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 |director_facebook_likes |0.0712 |
 |actor_1_facebook_likes |0.0704 |

+## K-fold cross-validation
+K-fold cross-validation is used to randomly split the training dataset into k folds without replacement.
+The folds k — 1  are used for training the model, and last fold is used to evaluate performance.
+This is done k times to obtain k models and performance estimates:

+CV accuracy: 0.444 +/- 0.022

 ## Learning curves to assess bias/variance problems
 To improve performance, I look at learning and validation curves: